wrode/Blog/_posts/2016-05-29-Blockchain.md

     more than one agreement here

 Different types of agreement have varying degrees of societal consequence.
 Some subjects are unimportant to reach an agreement about.
-It is not very important that you agree with your friend about the best tasting cheese.
+As an example, it is not very important that you agree with your friend about the best tasting cheese.
 In this case, you can agree to disagree, and go off eating the cheese that you prefer.
 Other things are a little more important, say that you are a couple that can only afford to buy one type of cheese.
-If you dont agree about what cheese to buy, hard feelings and arguments may pursue.
-Other things have a larger impact on society, such as agreeing about language and the meaning of words.
+If you don´t agree about what cheese to buy, hard feelings and arguments may pursue.
+But for society as a whole, agreement here is still not very important.
+On the other end of the scale there are things which are really important for a society as a whole to agree about in order to function.
+One such thing is agreeing about language and the meaning of words.

 ![Consequences for society]({{ site.url }}/assets/images/ConsequencesForSociety.jpg)

 For societies to function, there needs to be a common agreement about some of the more important subjects.
-An obvious place to start, is agreeing about the rules of the society.
+An obvious place to start, is agreeing about the rules of the society (aka laws).

+- One such rule is allowing individuals to enter into binding agreements with eachother.
-- The fact that people in the society *can* own things is one such rule.
+- Another rule is whether people in the society *can* own things at all.
 This may seem like a no brainer, but its not actually a given, take some of the hippy [communes](https://en.wikipedia.org/wiki/Commune) as an example.

-- Another rule is allowing individuals to enter into binding agreements with eachother.
+#### Agreeing about agreements

+As mentioned above, a society may agree that individuals are allowed to enter into bindings agreements with one another.
+This agreement exists in most modern societies, but it is not without restrictions.
+Individuals can not enter into *any* binding agreement that they wish, the agreement about agreements specifies what is allowed, and what is not allowed to enter into binding agreements about.
+Minimum wage is one of these specifications - you are not allowed to agree to work for an hourly wage which is less than X.

+This is essentially society agreeing about agreements, but is most commonly refered to as contract law.
+In societies today you have a central authority for documenting, updating and enforcing the agreement about agreements.
+This is the legislative branch of the government.
+If there is a dispute about a particular signed agreement, then you can take this agreement to the authority, who in turn chooses what to do about the dispute (aka going to court).

+(underline the importance of society agreeing about this.)

 #### Ownership